-The Bologna Implementation and Coordination Group could also take a more pro-active role in ensuring coordination and exchange of information on different transversal topics relevant for all three Thematic Peer Groups - such as, for example, the further development of micro-credentials.
-Equally, cooperation between the three Thematic Peer Groups themselves could be strengthened, while maintaining clear thematic borders between the Thematic Peer Groups.
+The Bologna Implementation and Coordination Group could also strengthen its role in policy coordination and exchange of information on different transversal topics relevant for all three Thematic Peer Groups - such as, for example, the further development of micro-credentials.
+Equally, and with a view to strengthen a holistic approach to interconnected policies, cooperation between the three Thematic Peer Groups themselves could be strengthened, while maintaining clear thematic borders between the Thematic Peer Groups.